• Skip to primary navigation

 Variations

-This healthy quick bread has an endless number of variations.
+This quick bread has an endless number of variations.
 Once you’ve made it for yourself, you could try experimenting by adding some other ingredients!
 I personally love it just as it is, but you can tailor it to your own tastes.

 • Dark or semi-sweet chocolate chips